sara-nl/picasclient/README.md

 ```
 bin/fractals -o $OUTPUT $INPUT
 ```
-to ensure the fractal code is called.
+to ensure that the fractals code is called.
 </details>

 <details closed>
 <summary>Run jobs locally, SLURM cluster or Grid</summary>
 <br>
-Now, you can run your jobs whichever way you want (locally, SLURM cluster or the Grid, using the general instructions as described above for the short example!
+Now, you can run your jobs whichever way you want (locally, SLURM cluster or the Grid), using the general instructions as described above for the quick example!
 </details>

 <details closed>
 <summary>Check results</summary>
 <br>
-The fractals code will recursively generate an image based on parameters received from PiCas.
-If the jobs are run locally or on Spider, you can find the output in your work directory.
-For jobs that are processed on the Grid, you can send the output to the Grid Storage or some other remote location.
+The fractals code will generate an outputfile named `output_token_X`.
+If the jobs are run locally or on Spider, you can find the outputfile in your work directory.
+For jobs that are processed on the Grid, you can transfer the outputfile to a remote storage location at the end of your job script `process_task.sh`.
 To check the results, convert the output file to .png format and display the picture:

 ```
 convert output_token_6 output_token_6.png # replace with your output filename